 - (4) The investments in Property Development and Related Activities should not result in a material change in the overall risk profile of the scheme. - (5) To invest in Property Development and Related Activities, the management company must have the requisite resources, competence, expertise, effective internal controls and risk management system for conducting such investments or activities. - (6) Generally, the management company is expected to consult the trustee and issue an announcement to inform unitholders upon the scheme entering into a contract to invest in Property Development and Related Activities and to provide periodic updates in the interim and annual reports of the scheme.
 The management company shall ensure that all material information concerning these property development investments and related activities is set out in such announcements and periodic updates.
-The periodic updates shall also include the extent, in percentage terms, to which the 10% GAV Cap has been applied.
-Such disclosure in the annual reports shall be reviewed by the audit committee of the management company. - 7.2B The scheme may, subject to the provisions in its constitutive documents, invest in the following financial instruments ("Relevant Investments"): - securities listed on the Exchange or other internationally recognized stock exchanges; - b. unlisted debt securities: - c. government and other public securities; and - d. local or overseas property funds;
+The periodic updates shall also include the extent, in percentage terms, to which the Property Development Cap has been applied.
+Such disclosure in the annual reports shall be reviewed by the audit committee of the management company. - 7.2AA Subject to 7.2C below, the Property Development Cap may be increased to not more than 25% of the gross asset value of the scheme at any time provided that: - (a) holders' have given their consent to such increase by way of resolution at a general meeting; - (b) the increase is permitted and effected pursuant to the constitutive documents of the scheme; and - (c) no objection from the trustee has been obtained.